-Massachusetts Institute of Technology, Office of the Chairman of the Corporation, records of Karl T. Compton
+Massachusetts Institute of Technology, Office of the Chair of the Corporation, records of Karl T. Compton

 Scope and Contents